mahendraseervi/Ball_chasing_robot_in_gazebo/README.md

 3. Rviz integration for visualization
 4. Importing the my_house designed using gazebo
 5. writing drive node and image process node in cpp
-6. Finally, made the robot to the follow white color ball.
+6. Finally, made the robot to the follow white color ball

 **Images**
 **Ball with robot**